007535ussu/007535ussu/README.md

-You can connect with me on LinkedIn or send me an email at [your email address].
-I am always open to new opportunities and collaborations.
+You can connect with me this github page Only  I am always open to new opportunities and collaborations.